chauff/cse1500-web-transcripts/Lecture-2.md

 - What if I want to look at offers from Delft **and** Rijswijk instead of one or the other?
 - What is all this text about?

-In case you wonder how it is possible to go back in time and look at older versions of a web site (as today's [koopplein.nl presence](https://koopplein.nl/) looks considerably better), head over to the [Wayback Machine](https://web.archive.org/), maintained by the Internet Archive whose mission is to **archive** the web.
+**Good to know**: In case you wonder how it is possible to go back in time and look at older versions of a web site (as today's [koopplein.nl presence](https://koopplein.nl/) looks considerably better), head over to the [Wayback Machine](https://web.archive.org/), maintained by the Internet Archive whose mission is to **archive** the web.
 The Wayback Machine of course does not archive the entire web (this would be impossible), but it does take regular snapshots of more than **330 billion web pages**, including those of koopplein - [take a look](https://web.archive.org/web/*/koopplein.nl).

 When naming and formatting links, buttons, section headers, etc. adhere to **established standards** and **be clear instead of clever**.
 For instance, a company's web site that has a link to its current job offers should use as link text `Jobs` or `Vacancies` (clear to the user what this link is about) instead of `Interested?` or `Join us!` (less clear).

 Similarly, there are established style standards of how to format a link: in the early years of the web, blue underlined text was synonymous with a link and thus we are now stuck with the saying *10 blue links* as a synonym for web search results.

-Users should **not get lost within a web site**; provide users with information on where they are and on how they arrived at that point.
-Leave so-called **breadcrumbs** as ebay does:
+Users should also **not get lost within a web site**.
+A site should provide users with information on where they are and on how they arrived at that point.
+Ebay for instance leaves so-called **breadcrumbs**:

 ![ebay web site](img/L2-ebay2.png)

-Lastly, it should be easy for the user to **distinguish different parts of a site** - e.g. advertisement vs. content.
-Here is an example from Google that does a poor job in this respect: it is not obvious on first sight that the first search result is indeed a sponsored search result (i.e. a paid advertisement) instead of a so-called "organic" search result:
+Lastly, it should be easy for the user to **distinguish different parts of a site** such as advertisement vs. content.
+Here is an example from Google that does a poor job in this respect: it is not obvious on first sight that the first search result is indeed a paid advertisement instead of a so-called "organic" search result:

 ![google web site](img/L2-google.png)